mastreips/CleaningData/README.md

 The data was loaded into R objects for each group (test and train) and converted to tidy tables.
 The variables were renamed to allow for easy filtering and transformed from rows to columns prior to merging with the data set.
+The train and test data sets were merged together with rbind.

-Once merged, the data is filtered to conprise only of mean() and std() data.
+Once merged, the data is filtered to comprise only of mean() and std() data.
 The arrange function is then used to apply a mean of the observations for each subject and activity pair.
-The resulting dataset is sotred in a tidy table text file.
+The resulting dataset is sorted and stored in a tidy table text file.